BUSINESS ASSISTANCE

 Business Assistance Leads

-Business assistance is led by Michigan State University Center for Regional Food Systems and Fair Food Network.
+Our growing team of business assistance providers includes Michigan State University Center for Regional Food Systems and Fair Food Network.
 Fair Food Network’s focus is grocery retail and good food entrepreneurs; the Center’s focus is production, aggregation and distribution, as well as agricultural and protein processing projects.